panjf2000/goproxy/README.md

 - Supporting HTTP authentication
 - Filtering and blocking specific http requests and even rewriting them in goproxy
 - Customizing responses from third-party API
-- Cache support with memory or redis to speed up the responding and the expired time of caches is configurable
+- Cache support with memory or Redis to speed up the responding and the expired time of caches is configurable
 - Flexible and eager-loading configurations

 ## 🎉 How to use goproxy